Methodology notePPPNYield

 Investment Applications

-Yield Tracking
+Yield tracking

 PPPN enables direct comparison between operators with different fleet compositions.
 Royal Caribbean's larger ships and longer itineraries produce different total fares than Carnival's shorter cruises—but PPPN normalizes for these structural differences.

 Tracking PPPN by cabin category reveals demand patterns at different price points.
-Expanding suite premiums indicate strong high-end demand.
-Compressing premiums suggest operators are discounting premium inventory to fill ships.
+Expanding suite premiums indicate strong high-end demand; compressing premiums suggest operators are discounting premium inventory to fill ships.

 PPPN vs. Other Metrics